Skip to main content

 On Darikoda

-fuel variance dispute resolution when the evidence is already assembled.
+is what a fuel variance dispute becomes when the evidence is already assembled, not reconstructed after the fact.

 03Frame